-Recess Detention: 15 minute detention during recess time
+Recess Reflection:: 15 minute designated reflection during recess time

-After-School Detention: 40 minute detention after school that parents will be required to pick-up their children when complete.

-Work Detail: Student completes a work duty around the classroom or school.
-Ex.-trash pick-up, washing tables, Citation: A written referral to document the inappropriate behavior and it requires a parent signature and is to be returned to school the following day.
+- Work Detail: Student completes a work duty around the classroom or school.
+Ex.-trash pick-up, washing tables, - Citation: A written referral to document the inappropriate behavior and it requires a parent signature and is to be returned to school the following day.
 Citations are cumulative and the consequence for getting a citation gets progressively more severe.
-Each trimester, students start over with zero citations.

-Alternative consequences: other consequences that is reasonable for the offense committed and effective for an individual student.
-Ex.-A student completes a profanity essay instead of getting a citation for using profanity.

-Time-out: A student is away from a classroom or activity for a specific period of time so the student can think and "cool down" before returning.
+Each trimester, students start over with zero citations. - Alternative consequences: Other consequences that are reasonable for the offense committed and effective for an individual student.
+Ex.-A student completes a profanity essay instead of getting a citation for using profanity. - Time-out: A student is away from a classroom or activity for a specific period of time so the student can think and "cool down" before returning.
 Time-outs are less than 2 hours.
-If a time-out is longer than 2 hours, it is considered a class suspension.

-Class Suspension: A teacher has the right to suspend a student from their classroom for up to 2 days.
-The teacher is responsible to call the parents, fill out appropriate paperwork, set up a classroom for the student to go to, and put the student's work together for the suspension period.

-In-School Suspension: A suspension by the principal for 1-5 days that the student goes to an alternative classroom for the suspension instead of being sent home.
+If a time-out is longer than 2 hours, it is considered a class suspension. - Class Suspension: A teacher has the right to suspend a student from their classroom for up to 2 days.
+The teacher is responsible to call the parents, fill out appropriate paperwork, set up a classroom for the student to go to, and put the student's work together for the suspension period. - In-School Suspension: A suspension by the principal for 1-5 days that the student goes to an alternative classroom for the suspension instead of being sent home.
 The parents are still required to attend a conference with the principal and sign suspension paperwork.
-Teachers will give the student work.

-Home Suspension: Student will be sent home for 1-5 days.
+Teachers will give the student work. - Home Suspension: Student will be sent home for 1-5 days.
 Grade level school work will be assigned.
 The parents are required to attend a conference with the principal and sign suspension paperwork.
-Teachers will give students work for the suspension period.

-Loss of Privilege: Due to frequent misbehavior, a student may lose the privilege of playing on the playground, or attending a reward-based field trip, per staff discretion.

-Expulsion: Is a formal hearing for specific education code violations or repeated offenses of education code to determine if the student will be removed from the school for up to one school year.
+Teachers will give students work for the suspension period. - Loss of Privilege: Due to frequent misbehavior, a student may lose the privilege of playing on the playground, or attending a reward-based field trip, per staff discretion. - Expulsion: Is a formal hearing for specific education code violations or repeated offenses of education code to determine if the student will be removed from the school for up to one school year.
 The Board of Education conducts the hearing and makes the final decision on any recommendation for expulsion.

-Bullying

-Bullying is defined as a pattern of deliberate, negative, hurtful, aggressive acts that works to shift the balance of physical, emotional, or social power.
+Bullying- Bullying is defined as a pattern of deliberate, negative, hurtful, aggressive acts that works to shift the balance of physical, emotional, or social power.
 Behavior motivated by bias or hate is similar to intimidations, harassment, bigoted slurs or epithets, force or threat of force or vandalism.
 Hateful or biased behavior is motivated in part or in whole by hostility toward a person's real or perceived race, nationality, religion, disability, gender, or sexual orientation.